-“Hey Liam, I looked through Digital Agency X’s site and was really impressed by your work.
+“Hey John, I looked through Digital Agency X’s site and was really impressed by your work.
 Especially the case study with Fitness Brand Y – increasing their sales by 14% is super impressive!
 I think we could help you find more of those clients”

-In my anecdotal experience, you are undoubtedly going to get better responses with Message 2.
+You are undoubtedly going to get better responses with Message 2.

 These connections should be followed up with as soon as you’ve finished getting back to the positive responses, time is of the essence here.
-The longer you leave someone waiting the more likely they are to forget about you, what you do or who you are.
+The longer you leave someone waiting, the more likely they are to forget about you, what you do, or who you are.

-When I am following up with someone, be they cold or warm, I always aim to add some sort of additional value.
+Always aim to add some sort of additional value.
 You can do this a number of ways, by providing some additional info, sharing a piece of content (blog post, webinar, podcast) or just saying something light-hearted and quirky that grab their attention and make them laugh.

 This is where you follow up with someone who has expressed some level of interest but for some reason, you never confirmed a concrete call in their calendar.
 This happens all the time where someone will say “Sounds good, can you send me some more information to firstname.lastname@example.org” or “yes let’s chat” but has gone cold ever since.
 Another scenario is you booked a call with them, but something came up on their end and weren’t unable to make the call.
 In real life, this happens.